Personal branding is so self-absorbed!

 I’m far from having it nailed - it’s a work in progress.
 And likely always will be.
 Things change.
 Having a clear idea of my core values, message and how people might experience me for the first time though, means that when they do change, I’m in a good position to adapt to that.

+As part of a personal branding exercise, I gathered anonymous feedback from previous clients and combined it with my Google reviews to create a word cloud of the qualities people see in me.
 Those are the words my customers use to describe me and associate with an image of me.
-That gives me a pretty good idea about my personal brand - how I’m perceived and what people might say about me when I’m not in the room.
+That gives me a pretty good idea of my personal brand — how I’m perceived and what people might say about me when I’m not in the room.
+It also helps me identify areas I might want to work on, and where I might need to close the gap between perception and intention.

 Next